How to Get a Good Score on Google PageSpeed Insights (For WordPress Users)

 If you are seeing this warning in Google PageSpeed Insight at irregular intervals, it means your website’s cached pages are good, but uncached pages are taking longer.

-As said above, there can be multiple factors that affect time to the first byte?
+As said above, there can be multiple factors that impact time to the first byte.
 You may take look at the followings ways to reduce TTFB.

-- You can consider implementing CDN, specifically if you are running a website that serves a global audience.
+• You can consider implementing a CDN, specifically if you are running a website that serves a global audience.